paulageronimo/paulageronimo/README.md

 <a href="https://www.linkedin.com/in/~pau/"><img alt="LinkedIn" src="https://img.shields.io/badge/-Paula_Geronimo-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/~pau/"></a>
 </p>

-<p>Hello!
-I’m Paula, a highly motivated and results-driven student with a passion for technology and innovation.
-My expertise lies in iOS and Web app development, API development, and organizational leadership.
+<p>🤓 I am a highly motivated and results-driven student passionate about technology and innovation. </p>
+<p>👩🏽‍💻 My expertise lies in iOS and Web app development, API development, and organizational leadership.
 I am committed to delivering unique problem-solving and diverse perspectives.</p>

-<p>I am passionate about technology and innovation, and I am always looking for new challenges and opportunities to learn and grow.
-I believe that my skills and experience make me an ideal candidate for Product Management and Software Development/Engineering roles, and I am excited to explore new opportunities in this field.</p>
+<p>🌱 I am passionate about technology and innovation-- always looking for new challenges and opportunities to grow!</p>

-<p>If you’re looking for someone who is passionate about what they do, let’s connect! :D</p>

-<p>👤 E-mail and phone number available upon request. (or if you happen to find them sprinkled throughout the internet)</p>
+<p>👤 E-mail and phone number available upon request. ~or if you happen to find them sprinkled throughout the internet~</p>

 <p align="center"> As of 2023: <img src="https://komarev.com/ghpvc/?username=paulageronimo" alt="paulageronimo" /> </p>